 Register your site URL with MemberMouse

-Before attempting to activate the MemberMouse Platform, it is necessary to register your main site URL in the licensing area.
+Before attempting to activate the MemberMouse Platform, it is necessary to register your main site URL in the License Management section of the My Account page.

-1. Login using the username and password you created when purchasing your MemberMouse account, click on the My Account tab.
+1. Login using the username and password you created when purchasing your MemberMouse account, go to Dashboard and click on the My Account tab.

 2. In the License Management section at the top of the page you’ll see that a license has been created for you with the default URL http://yoursitegoeshere.com.